 - A proper seat large enough to hold both of you without crowding.
-You should not sit any farther forward than you usually do. - Footpegs for the passenger.
-A firm footing prevents your passenger from falling off and pulling you off, too. - Protective equipment the same protective gear recommended for operators.
+You should not sit any farther forward than you usually do. - Footrests and Handholds PA law requires that any motorcycle carrying a passenger, other than in a side car or enclosed cab, must be equipped with footrests and handholds for the passenger. - Protective equipment the same protective gear recommended for operators.

 Adjust the suspension to handle the additional weight.
 You will probably need to add a few pounds of pressure to the tires if you carry a passenger.
 (Check your owner's manual for appropriate settings.)
-While your passenger sits on the seat with you, adjust the mirror and headlight according to the change in the motorcycle's angle.
+While your passenger sits on the seat with you, adjust the mirrors and headlight according to the change in the motorcycle's angle.